nh236/smplify-kids/README.md

 Install the model package: `pip install smplx[all]`

-Self-intersection package (optional - set `interpenetration` to False in config file)
+Self-intersection package (optional - if you don't want to use it set `interpenetration: False` in config file)

 Follow instructions on https://github.com/vchoutas/torch-mesh-isect#installation (you might need to copy `double_vec_ops.h` from `include` folder to `src` folder)

 for preprocessing:
 `pip install scikit-learn`

-This code was tested with Python3.8, pytorch3d 0.7.2 and pytorch 1.11.0+cu113

-Make sure the pytorch version matches the requirements of pytorch3d.

 ### Files